aboyce/aws/specifics/Kinesis.md

 The shard limits ensure predicable performance, making it easy to design and operate.
 If writes and reads exceed the shard limits, the producer and consumer applications will receive throttles, which can be handled via retries.

+### ReSharding

+Shard split is a single shard divided into two for increased throughput.
+Shard merging combines two into one, decreasing throughput.

 ### Record

 A unit of data stored in a data stream, composed of a sequence number, partition key, and data blob.
 Data blob is the data of interest your data producer adds to a data stream.
 Maximum size of a data blob (the data payload before Base64-encoding) is 1MB.